 Since the value of the Colombian peso against the dollar dropped at the start of the pandemic, coffee beans have increased in price and their value continues to soar to this day.

-Recent civil unrest in Colombia caused by anti-government protests has also prompted a record-high spike in coffee prices, despite supply problems due to roadblocks across the country.
+Recent civil unrest in Colombia caused by anti-government protests has also prompted a record-high spike in coffee prices in mid-2021, despite supply problems due to roadblocks across the country.

-Given the peak of the latest coffee harvest season is currently taking place, this could push coffee prices even further over the threshold.
+Given the peak of the latest coffee harvest season was well under projections, this further pushed coffee prices even further over the threshold.

 And the irony is that before the country’s National Coffee Growers Committee (FNC) introduced a stabilization fund in 2019, coffee prices had been notoriously low for years, forcing many smallholder coffee farmers to operate at a loss.

 So, if you’ve found yourself Googling “how much are green coffee beans?” stop what you’re doing, and let us walk you through exactly how to budget for buying them from Colombia in 2022.